Search: 80 results

 Verse ConceptsGod With Specific People

-until thy brother's anger turn away from thee, and he forget what thou hast done to him; then I will send and fetch thee thence.
-Why should I be bereaved even of you both in one day?
+until your brother’s rage turns away from you and he forgets what you have done to him.
+Then I will send for you and bring you back from there.
+Why should I lose you both in one day?”

 Verse ConceptsAnger, Sinful ExamplesForgetting ThingsAnger SubsidingBereavement